-Changes to evaluation and management codes are going to take time to get used to.
+Changes to evaluation and management codes are going to take time getting used to.

 Deleted CPT® 2023 Codes